The Agent performs the following analysis:

 Action name detection

-If the standard action name detection does not suffice you can set the custom attribute
+If the standard action name detection does not suffice you can set the

 <label for="txtFirstname">Firstname</label> <input data-dtname="Firstname Text Input" type="text" value="firstname" name="firstname" title="Firstname" id="txtFirstname" />

 click on "Firstname Text Input"

 - The nodeName such as image, anchor, or input, and returns if

 documentelement is found.

 If none of these return any reasonable result, the Agent starts a recursive algorithm that checks different things depending on the nodeName of the currently checked HTML node.
 If nothing is found, the parent node is checked.

 Do not gzip or compress the requests.
 This reduces the file size of the generated images and the time it takes the clients to download them and such biases bandwidth to be better than it actually is.